pvgenuchten/training-gitops-sdi/docs/5-git-cicd.md

 ```bash
 git clone https://github.com/username/records-repo.git
 ```
-- Copy the mcf files, which have been generated in [Catalogue publication](./3-catalogue-publication.md), to a `datasets` folder in the cloned repository.
+- Copy the mcf files, which have been generated in [Catalogue publication](./3-catalogue-publication.md), to a `data` folder in the cloned docker repository.
-- Commit and the files
+- Commit & push the files

 ```bash
 git add -A && git commit -m "Your Message"